 - In total, eight Spartans have won the award more than once, with Sandy Boyes in 1998 and 2008, the only woman to do so.
 This is also the record for the most time between a Spartan’s first and second victories.

-- Daniel Coombs is the most recent recipient to win the award for the second time, last winning in 2017.
+- Daniel Coombs is the most recent recipient to win the award for the second time or more, last winning in 2018.

-- Daniel Coombs and Graeme Tysoe are the current holders of the Graeme Ashley Award.
+- John Ipsen is the current holder of the Graeme Ashley Award.